 The Marshall Islands is a country composed of about 1,156 islands and atolls, but about half of its population of 42,000 people live on a single island.
 Even though this gives the country a land area of only about 70 square miles, it also lets the country claim a large swath of ocean as part of its territory.
-97.9% of its territory is composed of water, which is the highest percentage of any country in the world.
+About 97% of its territory is composed of water, which is the highest percentage of any country in the world.
 Historically, these islands switched hands many times, having been ruled by Spain, Germany, Japan, and the United States before gaining independence in 1979.
 Today, its people earn their income mainly from farming, fishing, and selling fishing licenses to international fishing vessels.

 8. Saint Kitts and Nevis (101 sq. mi.)

 The Federation of Saint Christopher and Nevis is popularly known as “Saint Kitts and Nevis,” named for the two islands that make up this Caribbean nation.
 It has about 50,000 people living in a land area of about 101 square miles, making it the smallest country in the Western Hemisphere.
 It was one of the first islands in the region to be colonized by Europeans, and the last to become independent, in 1983.
-Today it is a Commonwealth realm of the United Kingdom, recognizing the British monarch as their ceremonial head of state.
+Today it is a commonwealth realm of the United Kingdom, recognizing the British monarch as their ceremonial head of state.
 The economy of the country rests on a foundation of tourism, financial services, and sugar and cotton production.

 What Do the Smallest Countries Have in Common